 One of these lesser-known but powerful cannabinoids is cannabichromevarin (CBCV).

-We have known about CBCV since 1975 when researchers at the University of Nagasaki isolated cannabichromevarin from a cannabis plant from Thailand.
+We have known about CBCV since 1975 when researchers at the University of Nagasaki in Thailand isolated it from a cannabis plant.
 However, scientists haven’t conducted much research on the compound since its discovery.

 Two notable examples of the ways a propyl chain can affect a cannabinoid’s properties are THCV and CBDV.
 CBDV and CBD have nearly identical effects, with CBDV specializing in specific health benefits.
 But, THCV can enhance or dampen the effects of THC, as well as act as an appetite suppressant instead of a stimulant.
 So, for all we know, CBCV could have unique potential — we just haven’t discovered it yet.

 It’s hard to say precisely what makes CBCV unique from other cannabinoids aside from its molecular structure because of the lack of research on the topic.
 As mentioned earlier, some compounds with similar structures act similarly, while others demonstrate unique characteristics.

 For example, THC and CBD, the two most common compounds in cannabis, have very different effects.
 THC is psychoactive and produces the “high” that many people use marijuana for.
 Meanwhile, CBD is non-psychoactive and can even counteract the cognitive impacts of THC.
 CBD is the compound sought after for many of marijuana’s medical uses.
 Because of this, research into CBD has developed faster, and CBD is also more likely to be legal.

 The stark differences between THC and CBD illustrate how different cannabinoids can be from each other.
 Because of these differences, some advocate a “whole plant” approach.
 Proponents of this approach believe the varying effects balance of a plant’s cannabinoids balance each other out and help substances derive from the plant perform better overall.